 The free-running 12-bit timer clocked at 1 MHz provides two interrupt sources, 128-μs and 1.024-ms. The timer can be used to measure the duration of an event under firmware control by reading the timer at the start of the event and after the event is complete.
 The difference between the two readings indicates the duration of the event in microseconds.
 The upper four bits of the timer are latched into an internal register when the firmware reads the lower eight bits.
 A read from the upper four bits actually reads data from the internal register, instead of the timer.
-This feature eliminates the need for firmware to try to compensate if the upper four bits increment immediately after the lower eight bits are read.
+This feature eliminates the need for firmware to try to compensate if the upper four bits are read.